iost-official/iost-docs/website/versioned_docs/version-3.0.5/6-reference/API.md

 ## /getContractStorageFields
 ##### POST

-Get contract storage key list of map, up to 256 are returned
+Get contract storage key list of map, up to 256 are returned.
+**Note: Developers should not rely on this API to obtain all keys of a map in the contract.
+If there is such a requirement, you need to maintain all keys yourself** .
+See [mapKeys](../3-smart-contract/IOST-Blockchain-API.html#mapkeyskey) for details.

 ### Request